Recovery of Integer Images from Minimal DFT Measurements: Uniqueness and Inversion Algorithms

-In line with the results of \Cref{tab:rect}, we set $M=1$, which corresponds to sampling 119 out of 2025 total DFT coefficients (5.9\%).
-The left image in \Cref{fig:qr} shows the zero-filled reconstruction in real space, where all unsampled DFT coefficients are set to 0.
-Using double precision in the data, \Cref{alg:memo_2D} quickly recovered the QR code exactly.
+We sampled a minimal set of 119 out of 2025 total DFT coefficients (5.9\%).
+The left image in \cref{fig:qr} shows the zero-filled reconstruction in real space, where all unsampled DFT coefficients are set to 0.
+Using double precision in the data, \cref{alg:memo_2D} quickly recovered the QR code exactly in 1.5 seconds.
 Note that this reconstruction did not take advantage of the fixed structure and built-in error correction present in the QR code.

 Next, we consider a non-binary image with a larger integer range.
-We begin with the classic $256\times256$ `camera man' image, where the integer values range from 0 to 255~[dataset]\cite{schreiber2005image}.
-This resolution was too large for our algorithm to handle directly, so for practicality (and taking into consideration the number of divisors), we rescaled the image to $60\times60$.
-To ensure feasibility at double precision, we also rescaled the intensity values to be between 0 and $L=13$.
-The top right image in \Cref{fig:images} shows this rescaled model image.
-The top left image shows the corresponding zero-filled reconstruction, obtained with $M=1$ and 350 sampled DFT coefficients.
-With these parameters, \Cref{alg:memo_2D} recovered the model image exactly in 6.5 seconds.
+We begin with the classic $256\times256$ `camera man' image, where the integer values range from 0 to 255~\cite{schreiber2005image}.
+This resolution was too large for our algorithm to handle directly, so for practicality (and taking into consideration the number of subproblems), we rescaled the image to $60\times60$.
+To ensure feasibility at double precision, we also rescaled the intensity values to be between 0 and $L=19$.
+The top right image in \cref{fig:images} shows this rescaled model image.
+The top left image shows the corresponding zero-filled reconstruction, obtained with the minimal 350 sampled DFT coefficients (9.7\%).
+With these parameters, \cref{alg:memo_2D} recovered the model image exactly in 6.5 seconds.